fixthestatusquo/proca-cli/README.md

 ```
 USAGE
-  $ proca user list -o <value> [--simplify [--json | --human | --csv]]
+  $ proca user list -o <value> [--json | --human | --csv] [--simplify]

 FLAGS
   -o, --org=<value>  (required) organisation

 OUTPUT FLAGS
   --csv            Format output as csv
   --human          Format output to be read on screen by a human [default]
   --json           Format output as json
-  --simplify  flatten and filter to output only the most important attributes, mostly relevant for json
+  --[no-]simplify  flatten and filter to output only the most important attributes, mostly relevant for json

 DESCRIPTION
   list all the users